antmicro/topwrap/docs/source/developers_guide/fusesocbuilder.md

 #  FuseSocBuilder

-Topwrap has support for generating FuseSoC's core files with {class}`~topwrap.fuse_helper.FuseSocBuilder`.
-Such core file contains information about source files and synthesis tools.
+Topwrap has support for generating FuseSoC core files with {class}`~topwrap.fuse_helper.FuseSocBuilder`.The core file contains information about source files and synthesis tools.

-Generation is based on a jinja template that defaults to `topwrap/templates/core.yaml.j2` but can be overridden.
+Generation of the FuseSoC core files is based on a Jinja template that defaults to `topwrap/templates/core.yaml.j2`, but can be overridden.

 Here's an example of how to generate a simple project: